Cahoon Museum of American Art: History

-The Cahoons rose in popularity in the 1950s and credited their fame to Joan Whitney Payson, an American heiress, businesswomen, philanthropist, and art collector.
+The Cahoons rose in popularity in the 1950s and credited their fame to Joan Whitney Payson, an American heiress, businesswomen, philanthropist, founding MLB team owner of the New York Mets and art collector.

 In 1982 Rosemary Rapp bought the property located at 4676 Falmouth Road, Cotuit Ma.
 In 1986 the Cahoon Museum was opened.

 The museum was extensively expanded and renovated in 2014–2015.
 The museum reopened in May 2016.

 Collection

 The museum hosts an array of exhibitions each year including contemporary artists, as well as historical exhibits.

 The museum's collection of art continues to grow through donation and purchase.
 The collection includes work by Cape Cod folk artists Ralph Cahoon and Martha Cahoon, 19th century paintings by Ralph Blakelock, William Bradford, James Buttersworth, John J. Enneking, Alvan Fisher, Levi Wells Prentice and William Matthew Prior, 20th century paintings by Margaret Patterson, Daisy Hughes, Scott Prior and multiple contemporary artists.